DeXter-rno076/breedingparents-specialpage/docs/doc.md

 The coordinates have three different types: default, middle and bottom.
 Default means the upper left corner of the node, the other two mean what their name implies.

-## translating it into usable data exchange format (includes/visual_creation)
+## translating it into usable data exchange format
+Folder: `includes/visual_creation`

+In this step the concrete grafical items for visualization are created.
+Like lines, circles, icons and so on.

-Most of the logic of this step happens in the Visual<Item>.php classes.
+Most of the logic of this step happens in the abstract Visual<Item>.php classes.
 The JSON and SVG classes just do the last step of converting the finished visual structures in the corresponding formats.

-todo
+Similiar to the previous one, this build step works mostly on the subtree layer while the nodes get and give values.
+First the roots' icons are created.
+Then the connection/line structure between the current roots and successor is built.
+Then this is recursively done again for all successors.

+In the end the compile method is called on the top level root and the final data structure is recursively created.
+In this step the circles are created and added.
+Todo: This is a bit out of place here: It would be more consistent to create them with the icons and lines.

 # frontend
 ## form